University of Calgary

 Qualifications / Requirements:

-- PhD degree in Clinical Neurosciences or a relevant discipline required
+- Medical Degreeand PhD Degree in Clinical Neurosciences required

-- 1 to 3 years of supervisory experience
+- At least 5 years of experience in:

 All qualified candidates are encouraged to apply; however Canadians and permanent residents will be given priority.
 In this connection, at the time of your application, please answer the following question: are you a Canadian citizen or a permanent resident of Canada?
 (Yes/No).